awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_workflows_stepfunctions/Readme.md

 [What is AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html).

 In this tutorial, you create a workflow that creates support tickets for an organization.
 Each workflow step performs an operation on the ticket.
 This tutorial shows you how to use Java to process workflow data.
 For example, you'll learn how to read data that's passed to the workflow, how to pass data between steps, and how to invoke AWS services from the workflow.

-**Cost to complete:** The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).

-**Note:** Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re no longer charged.

 #### Topics